Terraform Provisioning Overview

 There are two ways you can run Terraform Cloud and Enterprise workspaces:

-• Run the Terraform configuration files locally using the CLI and configure them to execute on a remote workspace.
+Run configuration files locally using the CLI and configure them to execute on a remote workspace.
 To do this, you need to add the remote configuration to the Terraform files.
 Afterward, during the Terraform Plan and Apply steps, select the Run on Remote Workspace option so that Harness can recognize that the execution will be done remotely.
-For more information, go to Running Terraform locally.
+Go to Running Terraform locally to learn how to configure local execution with remote state.

-• Set up the workspace and Terraform files on a Terraform Cloud/Enterprise account and trigger runs from Harness pipelines.
-For more information, go to Terraform Cloud deployments.
+Set up the workspace and Terraform files on a Terraform Cloud/Enterprise account and trigger runs from Harness pipelines.
+Go to Terraform Cloud deployments to configure Terraform Cloud integration.

 Terraform logs